Your Mission and Vision Will Guide You

 It may not be possible to achieve all your set goals.
 Some may be achievable within a short time.
 Others may require a longer period that may require dividing into smaller goals that can be achieved sooner.

-Or, you may tweak the bigger goal into something smaller like an eight to 10 percent increase in enrolment in one or two years.
+Or, you may tweak the bigger goal into something smaller like an eight to 10 percent increase in enrollment in one or two years.
 This may be more attainable and realistic for your current situation.

 3. Assess the Needs vs. Your Resources